Fat Joe: 2006–2008: Departure from Atlantic Records, seventh and eighth studio albums

 Me, Myself & I, released on November 14, 2006, is Cartagena's seventh studio album.
 It was also his first album, released under his new deal with Imperial Records, a division of Caroline Records, itself a subsidiary of the independent division of Virgin Records (now Virgin Music Group).
 It featured the hit single "Make It Rain" featuring rapper Lil Wayne, followed by "No Drama (Clap and Revolve)".
-"Make It Rain", however, made a dominant placement in the new era of New York City's hip-hop scene, which was overshadowed by the birth of Atlanta-based trap music, which the song's production was based off of.
+"Make It Rain", however, made a dominant placement in the new era of New York City's hip-hop scene, which was overshadowed by the birth of Atlanta-based trap music, which the song's production was based on.
 The song peaked at number thirteen on the Billboard Hot 100, went platinum (also in mastertone form) for selling a million copies the following year and in 2008, was nominated for a Grammy Award for Best Rap Performance by a Duo or Group.

 The day of his seventh album's release, photos circulated online when he appeared on MTV's Total Request Live alongside rapper the Game, who coincidentally released his sophomore studio album, Doctor's Advocate, the same day.
 Both rappers bought copies of their albums together at a Virgin Megastores in New York City's Times Square.
 The budding friendship between Cartagena and the Game also infuriated their longtime rival, 50 Cent.

 In June 2007, Catholic priest Michael Pfleger targeted Cartagena as among several rappers he believed promoted misogyny in his billboard campaign, "Stop Listening to Trash", which was launched on June 18, throughout Chicago, where Pfleger preached.
 Also that month, Cartagena was featured on DJ Khaled's single, "We Takin' Over", alongside Akon, T.I., Rick Ross, Birdman, and Lil Wayne and the remix to Khaled's "I'm So Hood" with Lil Wayne, Young Jeezy, Rick Ross, Busta Rhymes, Big Boi, Ludacris, and Birdman.
 At the end of January 2008, Cartagena and his longtime accountant, Brian Dittrich, both denied rumors spreading on the internet that the rapper owed the IRS taxes; Cartagena was later convicted of federal tax charges in 2013.

 Cartagena's eighth solo studio album, The Elephant in the Room, and released on March 11, 2008; its lead single was "I Won't Tell" featuring singer J. Holiday.
 The album debuted at the number six on the Billboard 200 with 47,000 copies sold in its first week.
 "Ain't Sayin' Nuthin'", featuring Plies, followed.